Enhanced rates of stellar radial migration in gas-rich discs at high redshift: Simulations

 All synthetic galaxies were evolved for $\sim2$~Gyr.
 Since the gas in these galaxies is `active', i.e. it is subject to heating and cooling, and is allowed to form stars, accounting for their feedback and enrichment, the gas becomes turbulent, and it is depleted over time, and does so at different rates in each galaxy (see Fig.~3 in \citealt{BH2024}).
 Therefore, the evolution of each galaxy is different, leading to different final states.\footnote{We kindly refer the reader to the latter study and \citet{TG24} for further details about these simulations.}

-Fig.~\ref{fig:snap} displays the surface density distribution of the gas and of the pre-assembled stellar disc at two snapshots of each galaxy.
+Fig.~\ref{fig:snap} displays the surface density distribution of the gas, of the pre-assembled stellar disc and of the newborn stars at two snapshots of each galaxy.
 It is worth noting that galaxies with $f_{\rm gas}=(20\%,\, 40\%)$ do feature a stellar bar at their centre at the final snapshot as expected from their $f_{\rm disc}$, while the more gas-rich models $f_{\rm gas}=(60\%,\, 80\%)$ do not.
 However, as explained in \citet{BH2024}, these galaxies with higher gas fraction do indeed form a bar, albeit short-lived, and it evolves into a bulge structure by the final snapshot.

-To ensure a fair comparison, we focus our analysis on the pre-assembled stellar disc -- as opposed to the disc made out of newborn stars.
+As shown in the bottom rows of Fig.~\ref{fig:snap}, the surface density distributions of newborn stars depend on the gas fractions of the galaxies, as expected.
+A difference in the initial radius of stellar particles would affect their migration efficiency, as we will demonstrate in Section~\ref{sec:results}.
+Therefore, to ensure a fair comparison of the dependence of secular evolution on the gas fraction of the galaxy, we focus our analysis on the evolution of the pre-assembled stellar disc -- as opposed to the disc made out of newborn stars.
 For example, the effective radii of these stars, $R_e$, at the final snapshots all have values around $R_e\approx3.5-4$~kpc, very similar to each other.
+However, as we illustrated in Appendix~\ref{appendix::new_vs_old_stars}, the differences in radial migration behaviour of the pre-assembled disc stars and newborn stars at the same birth radius are minor.

 To assess the effect of the active, turbulent gas on the dynamics of the pre-assembled stellar disc, we additionally analysed a synthetic galaxy identical to the one with $f_{\rm gas}=20\%$, but evolved using a strict isothermal equation of state, i.e. without cooling/heating and no star formation; we refer to this as an `inert' gas system.